YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 #### 2.1.5.
 Check the postgres status
 Check the postgres status.
-Check the port to which the postres is running with this command:
+Check the port to which the Postgres is running with this command:

     sudo /etc/init.d/postgresql status